Incorporating Literals into Knowledge Graph Embeddings: Results

-Better subjective quality of DistMult+LiteralE compared to DistMult can be explained by the nearest neighborhood of literals vectors without entity embeddings (italic font in \Cref{tab:nearest_neighbor}).
-The literals vectors themselves are already containing useful information indicating the closeness of similar entities.
-In particular, geographical entities have \texttt{longitude} and \texttt{latitude} literals, while professional sport player entities have \texttt{career\_start} literals, which could explain the closeness of two entities given only their literals vectors.
-All in all, this suggests that indeed literals provide useful information to the entity embeddings, and thus integrating the literal information into the embeddings can further enrich their quality, which might be useful in entity resolution and clustering tasks.
+When inspecting the nearest neighborhood of the same entities when represented only by their literal vectors, it becomes clear that these vectors themselves are already containing useful information indicating the closeness of similar entities.
+For example, geographical entities have \texttt{longitude} and \texttt{latitude} literals, while city, nation, and empire entities have \texttt{date\_founded} and \texttt{date\_dissolved} literals, which can explain the closeness of two entities given only their literal vectors.
+Note however, that the nearest neighbours in the literal space do not coincide with and are less informative than the nearest neighbours in the LiteralE embedding space.

+All in all, our observations suggest that integrating the literal information into entity embeddings indeed improves their quality, which makes LiteralE embeddings promising for entity resolution and clustering tasks.